anthonyshen-GR/gen_con_teleop_python/README.md

 wget -O hand_landmarker.task https://storage.googleapis.com/mediapipe-models/hand_landmarker/hand_landmarker/float16/1/hand_landmarker.task
 ```

-## Distance range and port naming: how this differs from the gripper tools
+## Distance range and port naming: how this differs from the finger tools

-If you're coming from the gripper controller tools, a few constants are different here, confirmed against the `gen_finger_con_python_sdk_release` source:
+If you're also using the finger controller tools ([`gen_finger_con_teleop_python`](https://github.com/anthonyshen-GR/gen_finger_con_teleop_python)), a few constants are different:

-- **Valid distance range is `[0.0, 0.2]` meters** (about 20 cm), not the gripper's `0.0` to `0.103`
+- **Valid distance range is `[0.0, 0.103]` meters** (about 10 cm), not the finger's `0.0` to `0.2`
-- **Serial ports are `/dev/ttyFingerLeft` / `/dev/ttyFingerRight`**, not `/dev/ttyDevice*`
+- **Serial ports are `/dev/ttyDeviceLeft` / `/dev/ttyDeviceRight`**, not `/dev/ttyFingerLeft` / `/dev/ttyFingerRight`
-- The finger SDK's `DataBus` takes **no `gripper_type` parameter**, since there is no equivalent concept for the finger controller
+- The gripper SDK's `DataBus` takes a **`gripper_type` parameter**, which the finger SDK doesn't have

 ## Safety

-- These are standalone scripts.
-Do not run them alongside `start_finger.py` or any other process holding the same serial port.
-Two processes on one port will corrupt the protocol stream (symptoms: `ValueError: 0 is not a valid RecordType`, `multiple access on port`).
+- The teleop scripts are standalone.
+Do not run them alongside `start_gripper.py` or any other process holding the same serial port.
+Two processes on one port will corrupt the protocol stream.
 - This applies per port in dual mode: make sure nothing else is touching either the left or right serial port before starting.
-- Keep the finger workspace clear before connecting.
-The target distance defaults to 0.05 m on startup and the finger moves immediately once the control loop begins.
+- Keep the gripper workspace clear before connecting.
+The target distance defaults to 0.05 m on startup and the gripper moves immediately once the control loop begins.
-- With hand tracking, the finger follows your hand as soon as both calibration points are set.
-Keep `SPACE` (freeze) and `q` within reach when you first try it, and calibrate with the finger clear of obstacles.
+- With hand tracking, the gripper follows your hand as soon as both calibration points are set.
+Keep `SPACE` (freeze) and `q` within reach when you first try it, and calibrate with the gripper clear of obstacles.
+- Before running hand tracking, make sure the camera is available and the lighting is good enough for reliable detection.